CLNEulalia/Recursion/README.md

 # Recursion

+## Instructions

+1. Follow along the steps in this README to progress through the myGA modules and work on the recursive functions exercise.
+2. When you are finished, submit your assignment by clicking on the issues tab above on this repo and start a new issue.
+3. The issue template will ask that you answer three exit ticket questions on recursion before submitting your issue, to summarize your learning on this topic.

+Unless otherwise noted, homework is due at 10:00 AM ET the next day.

 ## Overview
 We've seen that a function can call other functions to perform an action.
 When a function becomes too large to read or test easily, we split them into smaller functions that perform parts of the larger whole.